One day many years ago, I went out into the woods to teach myself to

 What to do if you get caught in this sort of situation: (you can do the paperwork or fight-both are difficult)

 1) If you have a passport, you should be able skip this nonsense.
 If you can’t find it, mention you had one when applying.
 No matter how old it is or when it expired.
 Fill out the form for a lost passport if you can’t find it.
 They keep records so even if you can't find it, they should know you had one.
-(Update: I have recently heard from people who sent in old passports and were STILL rejected so don't count on an old passport working either!)
+(Update: I have recently heard from people who sent in old passports and

 2) The office that issued your birth certificate in the state you were born can check on the validity of your birth certificate and write a letter saying it really is real.
 This may not be enough on it's own but it is one more form to add to your pack of papers.
 Send this letter in with your birth certificate when you first apply.